Raymond631/JPetStoreManage/src/main/resources/static/vendors/bootstrap/site/docs/4.3/components/alerts.md

 {% capture example %}
 <div class="alert alert-success" role="alert">
   <h4 class="alert-heading">Well done!</h4>
-  <p>Aww yeah, you successfully read this important alert message.
+  <p>Aww yeah, you successfully read this important alert commonResponse.
 This example text is going to run a bit longer so that you can see how spacing within an alert works with this kind of content.</p>
   <hr>
   <p class="mb-0">Whenever you need to, be sure to use margin utilities to keep things nice and tidy.</p>
 </div>
 {% endcapture %}
 {% include example.html content=example %}

 ### Dismissing

 Using the alert JavaScript plugin, it's possible to dismiss any alert inline.
 Here's how:

 - Be sure you've loaded the alert plugin, or the compiled Bootstrap JavaScript.
 - If you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).
 The compiled version includes this.
 - Add a dismiss button and the `.alert-dismissible` class, which adds extra padding to the right of the alert and positions the `.close` button.
 - On the dismiss button, add the `data-dismiss="alert"` attribute, which triggers the JavaScript functionality.
 Be sure to use the `<button>` element with it for proper behavior across all devices.
 - To animate alerts when dismissing them, be sure to add the `.fade` and `.show` classes.

 You can see this in action with a live demo: